Why should you invest in the best dive watches?

 If you want to know whether the person standing in front of you is an expert or an amateur diver, ask them about the utility of ISO 6425 Standard.
 Provided they can satisfy you with their answer, then rest assured that you’re in the company of an expert.

 A dive watch with an ISO 6425 certification means that it can withstand water pressure up to a depth of at least 100m.
+Some have a helium escape valve.
 Also, these watches have a secured measuring system which allows them to deliver accurate diving time, even in darkness.

 After the case back, the watch’s crown is its most vulnerable point for the penetration of water.
 So the crown should have a screw-down mechanism to get a 100% tight water seal.
 Also, it should have good gaskets to keep water at bay.

 Granted, some of the watches in this review have cam locking mechanisms or involve double gaskets, yet the screw down mechanism is undoubtedly the most reliable.
-Which is why the majority of dive watches employ it.
+Which is why the best dive watches have these features.

-Scour the market in search of dive watches, and you’d realize that the majority is made of four types of materials.
+Scour the market in search of the best professional diving watch, and you’d realize that the majority are made of four types of materials.
 Let’s check out which one of them should you select.

-In contrast to what most people choose to believe, stainless steel – though good – isn’t perfect by any means.
-While it does keep corrosion at bay, stainless steel watches tend to be heavy, though they are generally less expensive than their titanium counterparts.
+In contrast to what most people choose to believe, a stainless steel dive watch– though good – isn’t perfect by any means.
+While it does keep corrosion at bay, a stainless steel dive watch tends to be heavy, though they are generally less expensive than their titanium counterparts.

 Whether you’re swimming with dolphins in Hawaii or snorkeling in Molokini, a titanium dive watch should be a part of your itinerary.
 They have a lightweight construction and offer extreme resistance to corrosion, though they won’t come cheap.

 Of all the things it can do, leather doesn’t make even a half-decent dive watch.
-Granted, it offers water resistance, but expose it to too much water and leather’s affinity for water will make it stiff and hard once it dries.
+Granted, it offers water resistance, but expose it to too much water, like during scuba diving, and leather’s affinity for water will make it stiff and hard once it dries.

 Though their performance isn’t as bad as leather under water, metal bracelets perform some way short of stainless steel, too.
 Why?
 They might have a decent depth rating but you can never trust how they would fare when fighting rust.

-By ensuring that the dial won’t move backward as you’re busy with your dive, a unidirectional rotating bezel won’t give you an impression that you have more time at your disposal than you actually do, thereby ensuring your safety.
+By ensuring that the dial won’t move backward as you’re busy with your dive, a unidirectional bezel won’t give you an impression that you have more time at your disposal than you actually do, thereby ensuring your safety by stopping backward movement.

 Underwater, you won’t have enough time to glance repeatedly at the watch to assess the correct time.
-A luminous marking sign at the 12 o’clock, therefore, will make sure that you can easily assess the elapsed time at a glance.
+A luminous marking sign at the 12 o’clock hour markers, therefore, will make sure that you can easily assess the elapsed time at a glance.

 It goes without saying that for a dive watch to last ages underwater, it must be impregnable against corrosion.
 Otherwise, while it might last one trip to the sea bed, the accumulation of rust might make it useless for the next.
 Make sure the following parts of your dive watch are corrosion resistant.

 As far as resistance against corrosion is concerned, we always recommend silicone bands.
-Made of a combination of different additives and vulcanized silicone rubber (RTV silicone), they don’t allow accumulation of bacteria on the surface.
+Made of a combination of different additives and vulcanized silicone rubber (RTV silicone), they don’t allow accumulation of bacteria on the surface of the dive watch

 Although the whole watch is susceptible to corrosion underwater, its band and casing – for the simple reason that their upper surface is exposed to direct contact with water – are the parts which are most in danger.

 So, if you are after a corrosion resistant casing – and can afford to pay a bit over the odds – you shouldn’t settle for anything less than titanium.
-Conversely, if budget is an issue, high-grade stainless steel should be your bare minimum choice.
+Conversely, if budget is an issue, high-grade stainless steel should be your bare minimum choice for the best dive watches with water resistance designs.

 What is it that makes a watch tick?
 That’s right; its movement.
 One of the most essential pieces of the clock, it moves the hands and keeps the time accurate.
 Dive watches offer two types of movements: Quartz and Mechanical.

-Apart from the occasional changing of their battery, such movements require little if any maintenance.
-They also tend to be inexpensive, especially when compared with their mechanical counterparts.
+Apart from the occasional changing of their battery, such automatic movement require little if any maintenance.
+These automatic movement watches tend to be inexpensive, especially when compared with their mechanical counterparts.

-Fortunately, not all mechanical movements require self-wound – as some are automatically wound with your wrist movement.
+Fortunately, not all mechanical movements require self-wound – as some have automatically self-winding features that read your wrist movement.
 They are more stylish and beautiful than their quartz counterparts, but might also empty your bank account with their asking price.

 Misquoting a line from Game of Thrones, the ocean is dark – and it gets even darker as you try to scour its depths.
 So it’s important to have a luminescent watch, which means the one that glows.